jainaangi/100-days-coding-challenge/README.md

 📌 Day 8:Nth Term

 Problem Statement:There is a series,s , where the next term is the sum of pervious three terms.
 Given the first three terms of the series,a , b, and c respectively, you have to output the nth term of the series using recursion

+📌 Day 9:Power Calculation

+Problem Statement:Help Shashank in calculating the value of  S, which is given as follows.
+Since the value of S  can be very large, he only wants the last 2 digits of S .